Advice

 /

-Legal fees will be an important part of your home-buying budget.
-It is a good idea not to think of them as a grudge expense, but rather see them as essential to becoming a homeowner.
-With the appropriate attorneys involved, your property purchase will run smoothly and once the property registers in your name, you will have the satisfaction - and peace of mind! - of knowing everything was done properly.
+Legal fees will be an important part of your homebuying budget.
+It is a good idea not to think of them as a grudge expense, but rather see them as essential for going from homebuyer to homeowner.
+With the appropriate attorneys involved, your property purchase will run smoothly.
+Once the property registers in your name, you will have the satisfaction – and peace of mind! – of knowing everything is correct.

 The conveyancing process

-Once the bank has granted your home loan and you have accepted, the bond and property can be registered in your name.
+When the bank grants your home loan and you accept it, the bond and property can be registered in your name.
 This process is called conveyancing and usually involves three types of attorneys, although this will vary depending on the individual circumstances of the people or ('parties') who form part of your transaction:

 • Bond attorneys